-Traditional basketball rules established by FIBA dictate that each team consists of 12 players, with 5 players being in play on the court at any time, and the rest on the bench available for substitution.
+Traditional basketball rules established by the International Basketball Federation (FIBA) keep things simple.
+Each team consists of 12 players, with 5 players being in play on the court at any time, and the rest on the bench available for substitution.

 This rule is adopted by the Olympics and most basketball leagues around the globe.

 The NBA is one of the most polarizing and entertaining sports leagues in the world.
 From high-flying dunks to dazzling assists, the NBA has transcended into must-watch TV over the last decade.

 American basketball leagues like the NBA and NCAA have a tendency to set their own rules, which affect everything from game duration to, you guessed it, team size.

 To fully understand the elite athletic feats and overall excellence put forth on a nightly basis, it’s important to understand how these players come to be in the NBA, and what makes up an NBA roster enabling them to shine.

 In the offseason, NBA franchises are allowed to have up to 20 players signed on their roster.
 But once the season commences, this number is cut to 15 players, and on any given night, an NBA team can have up to 13 ‘active’ players with two remaining ‘inactive’.

 The reason NBA front offices are allowed to have more than their regular-season roster in training camp is due to fringe individuals being given a chance to make the squad before the season tips off.

 For many, these are players who have struggled to find a permanent home elsewhere, players from overseas, or individuals who have shined in the NBA’s developmental “G-League”.